-The Milli Temperature Sensor sample application provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.
+The Milli Temperature Sensor reference solution provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.

-To set up the Milli Temperature Sensor Application:
+To set up the Milli Temperature Sensor reference solution follow these three steps:

-- Use the appropriate Itron reference application to use CoAP to communicate with your sensors.
+Use the appropriate Itron reference application client to communicate with your Developer Kit sensors.
 Itron strongly encourages integrators and developers to consume alerts/alarms through MQTT instead of CoAP OBSERVE.

 Option 2a - MQTT